What We Do

 WFCA, Mosaic Mennonite Conference, and Mennonite World Conference

-We love making friends with other Mennonites, other Christians, and other people of faith.
-We’re a member of the Wissahickon Faith Community Association, an interfaith group bringing together the leaders of churches, synagogues, and mosques in Ambler and the surrounding area.
-We’re a member of Mosaic Mennonite Conference, which is made up mostly of churches in southeast Pennsylvania but also includes a handful in Florida, Vermont, and California.
-And we’re a member of Mennonite World Conference.
-Every few years, MWC brings together delegates from churches all over the world to worship and get to know each other.
-In 2022, we sent a member of our congregation to Indonesia for this assembly (pictured above)!
+We love making friends with other people of faith.
+We’re a member of the Wissahickon Faith Community Association, an interfaith group for leaders of churches, synagogues, and mosques in Ambler and the surrounding area.
+And we’re a member of Mosaic Mennonite Conference, which is based in southeast Pennsylvania but also has churches in New York, New Jersey, Vermont, Florida, and California.
+In 2025, we joined Peña de Horeb (Philadelphia), Encuentro de Renovación (Miami), Faith Chapel (Los Angeles), and Blooming Glen (Bucks County, PA) in the pilot version of a new program called Vibrant Mosaic.
+Representatives from these five churches (pictured above) travel to each other’s home places, get to know each other, and learn about local mission together.
+We’re also a member of Mennonite World Conference which brings together Mennonites from all over the world to worship and build relationships.